 The aim of this project is to build small houses where one widow can take care of up to ten orphans.
 She will not only provide for their physical needs, but she will also be a "Mum" to each child, and each child will be a sibling to each other.
 In this way a family environment can eventually be achieved, where there is security and love, laughter and boundaries, responsibility and a sense of belonging.

-Two of the houses built by this project which provide a safe haven and a place to call home.
+One of the houses built by this project; providing a safe place to call home.